minkaotic/front-end-notes/notes/Front-End-Testing.md

   1. Make assertions against the events produced

 **Other principles:**
+- *Test logic (behaviour), not implementation*, to avoid brittle tests.
 - *Never test through a UI component what can be tested some other way.* If you have application logic in your component that needs testing - could this be extracted to a service instead, and thus unit tested directly?
 - *Never test the same thing twice.* If some implementation logic changes and becomes incorrect, ideally exactly 1 test should fail, no more.